broadinstitute/ega_submissions/README.md

 This repository equips users with the necessary tools and resources to streamline the submission of genomic data to the EGA, ensuring a well-organized and efficient workflow from file transfer to dataset finalization.

 ## Features
-- **[Workflows](https://github.com/broadinstitute/ega_submissions/tree/main/workflows):** This directory will house all the WDLs responsible for Sample submission. (e.g., [EGAFileTransfer.wdl](https://github.com/broadinstitute/ega_submissions/blob/main/workflows/EGAFileTransfer/EGAFileTransfer.wdl), [RegisterEGAExperimentAndRunRegister.wdl](https://github.com/broadinstitute/ega_submissions/blob/main/workflows/RegisterEGAExperimentAndRun/RegisterEGAExperimentAndRun.wdl), and [EGADatasetFinalizeSubmission.wdl](https://github.com/broadinstitute/ega_submissions/blob/main/workflows/RegisterEGADatasetFinalizeSubmission/RegisterEGADatasetFinalizeSubmission.wdl)).
+- **[Workflows](https://github.com/broadinstitute/ega_submissions/tree/main/workflows):** This directory will house all the WDLs responsible for Sample submission. (e.g., [EGAFileTransfer.wdl](https://github.com/broadinstitute/ega_submissions/blob/main/workflows/EGAFileTransfer/EGAFileTransfer.wdl), [RegisterEGAExperimentAndRun.wdl](https://github.com/broadinstitute/ega_submissions/blob/main/workflows/RegisterEGAExperimentAndRun/RegisterEGAExperimentAndRun.wdl), and [EGADatasetFinalizeSubmission.wdl](https://github.com/broadinstitute/ega_submissions/blob/main/workflows/RegisterEGADatasetFinalizeSubmission/RegisterEGADatasetFinalizeSubmission.wdl)).
 - **[Scripts](https://github.com/broadinstitute/ega_submissions/tree/main/scripts):** This directory contains all the Python code responsible for the delivery of samples and registering metadata using the [EGA APIs](https://submission.ega-archive.org/api/spec/#/).

 ## Making Changes
 Deploying any changes to this repository has two different methods based on where the changes are made.

 ### Workflow Updates
 Making any changes inside the workflows directory (i.e. to any WDL files) is straightforward.
-Simply push your changes to the repository.
+Simply push your changes to the GitHub repository.
 Since we are using GitHub Apps, these changes will be automatically loaded into Terra.
 Then inside of Terra, select your branch.

 ![Updating version in Terra](images/workspace_info.png)